arcayn/rpg-econbot/README.md

   - `!transactions` views recent spendings/earnings with reasons

 ## Admin mode commands
 Some commands work differently in admin mode (+ 1 extra command for free).
-For commands not listed here, simply append <username> to any command and parameters to execute that command as that person.
+For commands not listed here, simply append a username param to any command and parameters to execute that command as that person.
   - `!levelup <amount> <target>` specifies number of levels to level up by
   - `!spend <amount> <target> <reason>` slightly inverted syntax